- PhD, Princeton University

 - BA, Stanford University

 Tom Dannenbaum is Assistant Professor of International Law.
-Prior to joining Fletcher in 2017, he was Lecturer in Human Rights at University College London and Visiting Lecturer in Law and Robina Foundation Visiting Human Rights Fellow at Yale Law School.
+Prior to joining The Fletcher School of Law and Diplomacy in 2017, he was Lecturer in Human Rights at University College London and Visiting Lecturer in Law and Robina Foundation Visiting Human Rights Fellow at Yale Law School.

 Tom writes on international law, focusing primarily on the laws of war, the law on the use of force, international criminal law, shared responsibility, and international judging.
 He has also written on peace negotiations, terrorist strategy, reparations, and the philosophical basis for punishing atrocity crimes perpetrated via the state.